fivetran/dbt_intercom_source/README.md

     intercom_schema: your_schema_name
 ```

 This package includes all source columns defined in the macros folder.
-To add additional columns to this package, do so using our pass-through column variables.
-This is extremely useful if you'd like to include custom fields to the package.
+If you want to include custom fields in this package, you can add more columns using our pass-through column variables.

 ```yml
 # dbt_project.yml